lanzaj/boot2root/writeup2.md

 - We can notice that the kernel version 3.2.0 is pretty old and subject to some security breaches, one of the most famous being the dirty cow exploit.

 - This exploit creates a race condition between system calls `write` and `madvise` that basically allow a user to write in files which are normally readable only.
+More info there: https://www.cs.toronto.edu/~arnold/427/18s/427_18S/indepth/dirty-cow/demo.html

 - On a GNU/linux system, the root user is defined by its user ID of 0, and the list of users with their user ID is accessible in the read only file `/etc/passwd`.
 Here's the original content of this file: